Oasis reunion 2025: which band members will be on the line-up?

 Are Noel Gallagher's High Flying Birds playing the Oasis shows?

-A persistent rumour is that the live band at the 2025 shows will be Liam, Noel and the elder Gallagher's High Flying Birds line-up; namely, Gem Archer (guitar) , Russell Pritchard (bass), Mike Rowe (keyboards), Chris Sharrock (drums), and Jessica Greenfield (keyboards, percussion and backing vocals).
+A persistent rumour is that the live band at the 2025 shows will be Liam, Noel and the elder Gallagher's High Flying Birds line-up; namely, Gem Archer (guitar), Russell Pritchard (bass), Mike Rowe (keyboards), Chris Sharrock (drums), and Jessica Greenfield (keyboards, percussion and backing vocals).
 However, nothing has been confirmed as yet.

-Will Alan White or Zak Starkey return as Oasis drummer?
+Will Alan White return as Oasis drummer?

 Who were the official members of Oasis between 1994 and 2009?